LHNCBC/lforms/next/README.md

 1. `cd next`
 1. `source bashrc.next`
 1. `npm ci`
-1. `npm run copy-fhir-lib` (This copies the FHIR library from the current lforms to this project.)
+1. `npm run copy-fhir-lib` (This copies the FHIR libraries from the current lforms to this project.)

 ## Development server